-Meals and Entertainment Expenses
+Count Meals and Entertainment Expenses

-Have you taken out a loan to help expand your small business?
-If so, you should be glad to know that most of your interest charges are tax deductible, including charges for any property your company has bought.
-You can also deduct any fees or penalties you pay associated with a loan, plus interest on most loans made against insurance policies.
-Check out your options regarding the tax treatment of interest payments, since you may want to amortize some of them over five years.
-In some cases, you can even add your interest payments to the cost of the property involved rather than treating them as miscellaneous business expenses.
+Are you paying back a loan for expanding your small business?
+If so, most of your interest charges are deductible as miscellaneous business expenses, including charges for any property your company bought.
+You get deductions for any fees or penalties you pay associated with a loan, plus interest on most loans made against insurance policies.
+Check out your options regarding tax treatment of interest payments, and consider amortizing them over five years.
+In some cases, you can add your interest payments to the cost of the property involved rather than treating them as miscellaneous business expenses.